Roll20/roll20-character-sheets/Rotted Capes/Readme.md

 Short Term:

-* Shake-out sheet in play (targeted next updates will be January 2018)
+* Shake-out sheet in play (target stable state by mid to end of January)
 * Expand Tagging
 * Further refinement of layout and coloration of the sheet and inline messages